rchakode/kube-opex-analytics/README.md

 * **Last Nodes' Occupation by Pods** providing for each node the share of resources used by active pods on the node.

-## <a name="cost-model"></a>Cost Models
+## <a name="cost-models"></a>Cost Models
-This is related to issue #7: by setting an estimated hourly cost for your Kubernetes cluster it's now possible to use actual costs instead of just sum of usage as value for periodic usage (daily and monthly).
-The daily usage is still the actual resource usage by each namespace.
+Kubernetes Opex Analytics supports the following cost allocation models that can be set through the variable `KOA_COST_MODEL` when starting the container:

-You enable this capability, you have to set the following variables when launching Kubernetes Opex Analytics:
+* `CUMALITIVE_RATIO`: (default value) compute cost as cumulative resource usage for each period of time (daily, monthly).
-  * `KOA_COST_MODEL`:  sets the model of cost allocation to use.
-Possible values are: `CUMALITIVE_RATIO` (default) indicates to compute cost allocation as cumulative resource usage of each period of time; `CHARGE_BACK`  calculates cost allocation given a cluster hourly rate; `RATIO` indicates to compute cost allocation as a normalized percentage of resource usage during the period of time.
+* `RATIO`: compute cost as a normalized percentage of cumulative resource usage during each period of time.
-  * `KOA_BILLING_HOURLY_RATE`: sets a floating number corresponding to the estimated hourly cost of your Kubernetes cluster.
-For example if your cluster costs $5,000 a month (i.e. ~30 * 24 hours), its estimated hourly cost would be set to $6.95 = 5000/(30 * 24).
+* `CHARGE_BACK`: compute cost based on given cluster hourly rate, and the cumulative resource usage during each period of time.

-  * `KOA_BILLING_CURRENCY_SYMBOL` (optional, default is `$`): sets the currency to annotate usage costs on charts.
+Refer to the [Configuration](#config-variables) section to learn how to configure cost model.

 ## <a name="screenshorts"></a>Screenshorts
 You can see some screenshorts of the resulting analytics charts hereafter.